audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="7nXqAE1hFPU" desc="Apex Legends: Wattson Music Pack" />

-Hands down, the most under-rated theme in Apex Legends.
+Hands down, the most under-rated theme in *Apex*.
 What?
 No, I'm not biased.
 So what if I'm a Wattson main?
 Whilst the music doesn't feature one particular element that sets it aside from other entries here, the arrangement is, quite frankly, exquisite.
 Despite the game only recently celebrating its two-year anniversary, the romantic strings that open the piece overwhelm me with nostalgia.
 The orchestration here is beautiful.
 You can't help but think of Wattson's past, and the relationship she had with her Father.
-From there, you're greeted with the classic tropes of Apex themes: most notably, the thumping drums, and the fabled Apex melody, which seems to carry more emotive weight here than anywhere else.
+From there, you're greeted with the classic tropes of Apex themes: most notably, the thumping drums, and the fabled *Apex* melody, which seems to carry more emotive weight here than anywhere else.
 It's a gorgeous piece of music, composed with thought and consideration to a deeply special character.

 -----